ARCHER2-HPC/archer2-docs/docs/user-guide/debug.md

 ## STAT

+!!!
+Warning
+    STAT is currently not working on ARCHER2 as highlighted in the [Known Issues](https://docs.archer2.ac.uk/known-issues/#stat-view-not-working)

 The Stack Trace Analysis Tool (STAT) is a cross-platform debugging tool from the University of Wisconsin-Madison.
 ATP is based on the same technology as STAT, both are designed to gather and merge stack traces